What do we want to achieve?

 It will bring a smile to your face and make the world a better place!

-Imagine if more people rode bikes in Washington - our air would be cleaner, our city and communities would be more peaceful and our streets would be safer.
+Imagine if more people rode bikes in New Zealand - our air would be cleaner, our cities would be more peaceful and our streets would be safer.

 Who can take part?